mvysny/ev-fi/_posts/2021-1-15-tesla-3-wheels-jacking.md

 ## Paint repair kit

-Only sold in the US?
+Only sold in the US.
 There's [Paint repair kit at the US Tesla Shop](https://shop.tesla.com/product/paint-repair-kit), but there's no such thing in [Finland Tesla Shop](https://shop.tesla.com/fi_fi/category/ajoneuvon-lisavarusteet/model-3).
+The reason is that the paint repair kit is missing a CE-approval and thus not allowed in EU.

 ## Cabin filters